Insider Selling: Carvana Co. (NYSE:CVNA) Major Shareholder Sells 60,000 Shares of Stock

 - On Monday, July 12th, Ernest C. Garcia II sold 60,000 shares of Carvana stock.
 The shares were sold at an average price of $324.01, for a total value of $19,440,600.00.

-Several brokerages recently commented on CVNA.
-KeyCorp raised their target price on Carvana from $310.00 to $360.00 and gave the company an “overweight” rating in a report on Monday.
-Royal Bank of Canada began coverage on Carvana in a report on Wednesday, May 26th.
-They set an “outperform” rating and a $300.00 price objective on the stock.
-JMP Securities lifted their price objective on Carvana from $290.00 to $326.00 and gave the stock an “outperform” rating in a report on Friday, May 7th.
-Deutsche Bank Aktiengesellschaft lifted their price objective on Carvana from $280.00 to $283.00 and gave the stock a “hold” rating in a report on Wednesday, May 12th.
-Finally, Citigroup lifted their price objective on Carvana from $350.00 to $375.00 in a report on Tuesday, May 11th.
-One research analyst has rated the stock with a sell rating, seven have issued a hold rating and twenty have given a buy rating to the stock.
-The company has a consensus rating of “Buy” and an average price target of $304.15.
+Hedge funds have recently added to or reduced their stakes in the company.
+Grandview Asset Management LLC bought a new position in shares of Carvana during the 1st quarter worth approximately $25,000.
+KB Financial Partners LLC bought a new position in shares of Carvana during the first quarter valued at $29,000.
+Altshuler Shaham Ltd acquired a new stake in shares of Carvana in the 1st quarter valued at $31,000.
+Certified Advisory Corp acquired a new stake in shares of Carvana in the 1st quarter valued at $33,000.
+Finally, NEXT Financial Group Inc grew its holdings in shares of Carvana by 6,533.3% in the 2nd quarter.
+NEXT Financial Group Inc now owns 199 shares of the company’s stock worth $60,000 after purchasing an additional 196 shares during the last quarter.
+Institutional investors own 54.02% of the company’s stock.

-Several institutional investors and hedge funds have recently bought and sold shares of the company.
-Grandview Asset Management LLC acquired a new stake in shares of Carvana during the first quarter worth $25,000.
-KB Financial Partners LLC acquired a new position in Carvana during the first quarter valued at $29,000.
-Altshuler Shaham Ltd acquired a new position in Carvana during the first quarter valued at $31,000.
-Certified Advisory Corp acquired a new position in Carvana during the first quarter valued at $33,000.
-Finally, Claar Advisors LLC acquired a new position in Carvana during the first quarter valued at $63,000.
-54.02% of the stock is currently owned by institutional investors.
+Several equities research analysts recently commented on the stock. upped their price target on shares of Carvana from $350.00 to $375.00 and gave the company a “buy” rating in a research report on Tuesday, May 11th.
+Deutsche Bank Aktiengesellschaft raised their target price on Carvana from $280.00 to $283.00 and gave the stock a “hold” rating in a research report on Wednesday, May 12th.
+Robert W. Baird raised their price objective on Carvana from $325.00 to $335.00 and gave the stock an “outperform” rating in a research report on Thursday, June 17th.
+Piper Sandler downgraded Carvana from an “overweight” rating to a “neutral” rating and upped their target price for the company from $303.00 to $306.00 in a report on Tuesday, June 29th.
+Finally, JMP Securities raised their price target on shares of Carvana from $290.00 to $326.00 and gave the stock an “outperform” rating in a report on Friday, May 7th.
+One research analyst has rated the stock with a sell rating, seven have issued a hold rating and nineteen have given a buy rating to the company’s stock.
+The company has an average rating of “Buy” and an average target price of $304.15.

 Carvana Company Profile